wendahere/JAWS/Sean.md

  to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things:

 1. The TP4056 module only supports one cell or parallel charging and if I were to use two batteries I would need to have two modules
-2. if you were to charge multiple batteries in parallel, the voltages of the batteries must
+2. if you were to charge multiple batteries in parallel, the voltages of the batteries must be **almost identical** if not there would

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTUxMzc4MjEsLTY1MDExMjUxOSwxMDk2MD
+eyJoaXN0b3J5IjpbLTExNDA0MDUxNjQsLTY1MDExMjUxOSwxMD
-QzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4OTgs
+k2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4
-MjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1ND
+OTgsMjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MD
-k3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1Mzcs
+Q1NDk3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1
-MTMzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNT
+MzcsMTMzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLT
-A2NDQxNSwtOTQ5Mzg1Mjc3LDg2OTYxMjIzOSw2MDU5OTk5MjZd
+MzNTA2NDQxNSwtOTQ5Mzg1Mjc3LDg2OTYxMjIzOSw2MDU5OTk5
-fQ==
+MjZdfQ==
 -->